Last updated on September 27, 2023 by Siraj Ul Haq

 In this example, we have a variable $number

-that starts with a value of 5.
-We use the decrement operator $number--
+that starts with a value of 5

-, which means we subtract 1 from it.
-That’s why in the output, we have 4.
+from it.
+That’s why in the output, we have 4

 Let’s understand the increment and decrement operators with the below table.